brimdata/zed/docs/language/search-syntax/README.md

 ### Glob Wildcards

 To find values that may contain arbitrary substrings between or alongside the desired word(s), one or more [glob](https://en.wikipedia.org/wiki/Glob_(programming))-style wildcards can be used.

-For example, the following search finds events that contain web server hostnames that include the letters `cdn` in the middle of them, such as `www.cdn.amazon.com` or `www.herokucdn.com`.
+For example, the following search finds records that contain web server hostnames that include the letters `cdn` in the middle of them, such as `www.cdn.amazon.com` or `www.herokucdn.com`.

 #### Example:
 ```zq-command